MNPY/mnpy-magento2/README.md

 $ php bin/magento cache:clean
 ```

-After that, you will find the settings under Stores -> Configuration -> Payment.
+After that, you will find the settings under Stores -> Configuration -> Sales -> Payment Methods.
 Fill in your API key and select the currencies you want to accept.

 ## License